Soil: Mesic (Medium)

 Bloom Season: April – September

-Suggested Uses: This is a very showy annual wildflower that grows best on damp sandy soils.
-This is a hemiparasitic plant that photosynthesizes but also parasitizes native perennial grasses for nutrients.
+Suggested Uses: Scarlet Paintbrush is a very showy annual wildflower that grows best on damp sandy soils.
+It is hemiparasitic – it photosynthesizes but also parasitizes native perennial grasses for nutrients.
 It does not like to be transplanted or moved in the garden, but can be transplanted successfully from a pot to the garden.

 Native Range: Native to the eastern U.S.

 Flowers: The flowers are 1″ long yellow tubes hidden in the red bracts.

 Leaves: The basal leaves are elliptical, form rosettes and have smooth leaf edges (not serrated).
 The stem leaves are narrow, deeply loped, alternately attached and stalkless (not petioles).